 • Limit white space between figure panels and within each panel.

-• Authors are strongly encouraged to limit the number of panels per figure to 6.
+• Limiting the number of panels per figure to 6 is strongly encouraged.

 Figure Legends